-Owen, a Republican, was the representative for Indiana's 10th congressional district from 1889 to 1891.
+Owen was the representative for Indiana’s 10th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Owen missed 507 of 1,213 roll call votes, which is 41.8%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1885-Mar 1886||39||7||17.9%||43rd|